Browse Tax Articles

 Pay and compensation not included in gross income include:

-While some states follow the federal tax rules regarding the amount and types of compensation excluded from gross income, other states don't.
+Some states follow the federal tax rules regarding the amount and types of compensation excluded from gross income, while other states don't.

-Due to the Military Spouses Residency Relief Act in 2009 (MSRRA), spouses of military members are now taxed much the same as military members.
+Military spouses are now taxed much the same as military members.
+This is due to the Military Spouses Residency Relief Act of 2009 (MSRRA).
 Under this act, military spouses can maintain their original states of residence.
-This is true even though they move to states where their spouses are stationed.
-These requirements must be met:
+This is true even if they move to states where their spouses are stationed, as long as they meet these requirements:

-If non-military spouses meet these 3 requirements, their earned income while in the duty-station state won't be taxed by that state.
-This applies even if such income might be subject to taxation in a spouse's home state.
-Similarly, a spouse's property isn’t subject to taxation in the duty-station state.
+If nonmilitary spouses meet these three requirements, their earned income while in the duty-station state won't be taxed by that state.
+This applies even if such income might be subject to tax in a spouse's home state.
+Likewise, the spouse's property isn’t subject to tax in the duty-station state.

-So, the military income earned by the service member and the non-military income of the spouse are exempt from state taxation in the duty-station state.
-However, to apply, all 3 MSRRA requirements must be met.
+So, the military income earned by a service member and nonmilitary income of a spouse are exempt from state tax in the duty-station state.
+However, to apply, they must meet all three MSRRA requirements.
 Both spouses are subject to income and property taxes in their home state.